Temps and termites are on the rise. Schedule your free inspection today.

 These follow similar symptoms to those of a mild reaction, however, symptoms tend to be more amplified and can take longer to heal.
 Expect reactions to be one or all of the following:

-• Swelling around sting increases in diameter
+• Swelling around the sting site increases in diameter

 • Severe redness